infozenfrance/Phraseanet-Docs/en/FAQ/Media/Manage-media.rst

 Media management
 ================

-Technically, Phraseanet can store every type of file, furthermore if there are no restrictions set for the archiving task.
+If no restrictions are applied in the settings, Phraseanet can class all file types.
+The only limits are the ability of the host platform to generate thumbnails and previews.

 Does Phraseanet manage every video formats ?
 --------------------------------------------